Differences Between Elastic and Inelastic Demand

 Conclusion

-The elasticity of demand is a metric to measure the impact of variation of the price of a product on the quantity demanded by consumers.
-The products with no or few substitutes exhibit inelastic demand while the products with an easily available large number of substitutes display an elastic demand since the consumers have the option to switch to other substitutes when there is any change in the price of the product.
-Also, the necessary product segment will exhibit inelastic demand while luxury and comfort products will have demand which is elastic in nature.
-Hence, it can be said that the primary driver of the elasticity of demand is the availability of substitutes and the necessity of the product for the survival of the population.
+The elasticity of demand is a metric to measure the impact of variation in the price of a product on the quantity demanded by consumers.
+The products with no or few substitutes exhibit inelastic demand.
+At the same time, the products with an easily available large number of substitutes display an elastic demand since the consumers can shift to other substitutes when there is any change in the product's price.
+Also, the necessary product segment will exhibit inelastic demand, while luxury and comfort products will have elastic demand.
+Hence, we can say that the primary driver of the elasticity of demand is the availability of substitutes and the necessity of the product for the population's survival.

 Recommended Articles